VirtualProgrammingLab/viplab-vue-frontend/Readme.md

 (or the url specified on the console after successfully running the previous command)

 Alternativly, you can use the viplab/npm-container (or build the Dockerfile-dev in this repository).
 Ensure a clean project directory (without node_modules or dist folder) to be in sync with the container while developing.
 First, run the container with the 'install' command, mounting the working directory to your project directory.
+Lookup avaiable tags [here](https://hub.docker.com/r/viplab/npm/tags).
 ```
-docker run --rm -v <path-to-viplab-standalone-frontend-dir>:/app viplab/npm install
+docker run --rm -v <path-to-viplab-standalone-frontend-dir>:/app viplab/npm:<tag> install
 ```
 Then you can start the container with hot reloading or, use the viplab-docker-dev-env compose-file with profile "vue-mount".
 To see the frontend go to http://localhost:8081 in the first case, and http://localhost otherwise.
 ```
 docker run -it -p 8081:8081 --rm -v <path-to-viplab-standalone-frontend-dir>:/app --name viplab-vue-frontend-dev viplab/npm run serve -- --host 0.0.0.0
 ```
-When you need install further packages while to container is running (and you named it )viplab-vue-frontend-dev"), use:
+When you need to install further packages while to container is running (and you named it, e.g., "viplab-vue-frontend-dev"), use:
 ```
 docker exec viplab-vue-frontend-dev npm install XXX
 ```